And I Love Her: Composition

 Though the song was written mainly by McCartney, John Lennon claimed in an interview with Playboy that his major contribution was the middle eight section ("A love like ours/Could never die/As long as I/Have you near me").

 Beatles publisher Dick James lends support to this claim, saying that the middle eight was added during recording at the suggestion of producer George Martin (an early take of the song was released on Anthology 1 in 1995, and the middle eight had not yet been added).
 According to James, Lennon called for a break and "within half an hour [Lennon and McCartney] wrote ... a very constructive middle to a very commercial song."
 McCartney, on the other hand, maintains that "the middle eight is mine ...
 I wrote this on my own.
 I would say that John probably helped with the middle eight, but he can't say 'It's mine'."
 McCartney has credited George Harrison with composing the signature guitar riff, saying it "made a stunning difference to the song".
+That four-note motif, played in a higher octave, had previously been played by Harrison in The Beatles' arrangement of "The Honeymoon Song" (Sansom / Theodorakis) (as recorded in their BBC session for "Pop Goes the Beatles" the previous August, later released on Live at the BBC).

 "The 'And' in the title was an important thing – 'And I Love Her,' it came right out of left field, you were right up to speed the minute you heard it," McCartney said.
 "The title comes in the second verse and it doesn't repeat.
 You would often go to town on the title, but this was almost an aside: 'Oh ... and I love you.'"

 Cash Box described the song as an "extremely pretty, soft beat cha cha opus" that the Beatles "wax in soft and tender fashion."

 An instrumental version of "And I Love Her", orchestrated by George Martin, was released as a single with "Ringo's Theme (This Boy)" as the B-side on 18 July 1964.
 It failed to chart on the US Billboard Hot 100, peaking at number 105, while "Ringo's Theme (This Boy)" peaked at number 53 later that year.
 "And I Love Her" was included on Martin's Parlophone album Off the Beatle Track and the EP Music From A Hard Day's Night by the George Martin Orchestra, released on 19 February 1965.
 It was also included on the American A Hard Day's Night soundtrack album.